ProsperousTroll/Zachs-Dotfiles/README.md

 - Nemo
 - Rofi
 - Btop
+- Stow
+- Mononoki Nerd Font

 ### Optional

-- Stow
+- Neovim

 Here's a handy command you can paste to install all the prerequisites (Arch):

-`sudo pacman -S hyprland kitty hyprpaper fastfetch yazi nemo rofi btop stow`
+`sudo pacman -S hyprland kitty hyprpaper fastfetch yazi nemo rofi btop stow ttf-mononoki-nerd`

 (I'm pretty sure you can replace 'pacman -S' with 'apt install' on debian-based distros, but you might need some additional configuration or packages for them to work out of the box.
 Discretion is adviced and what not.)